-Here you can also select how Surfshark treats your wifi.
+Auto-connect also allows checking the wifi networks which won’t follow this rule.
 This is important for users who often connect from different locations.
 There might be times when you’d rather have your home laptop connect to your office’s VPN to be able to access local resources.

 General > Advanced is not as advanced as one may think.
 There are only three options here, two of which are on by default.

-The first and the most important one is the protocols.
+The first is the protocols.
 If you have no idea what that is, leaving it as it is will be just fine.
-But if you’ve already spent some time reading about both OpenVPN and IKEv2, feel free to experiment.
-With only two protocols to choose, there’s not much testing to do.
-We can only say in advance that for China you should use IKEv2 because OpenVPN is easily blocked.
+But if you’ve already spent some time reading about both OpenVPN and IKEv2, feel free to experiment, especially with the more stable TCP and the faster UDP.
+We can only say in advance that for China you should try the new Shadowsocks proxy.

-Speaking of restricted internet access, the last NoBorders mode should help in countries like China.
-This mysterious trademarked feature is not even on Surfshark’s website yet, so we kindly asked customer support to give us some details.
-It turns out, it doesn’t affect your connection speed and detects restricted networks automatically, reacting to them with the use of algorithms implemented to bypass that restricted network.
+Speaking of restricted internet access, the NoBorders mode should help in countries like China.
+This trademarked unblocking feature detects restricted networks automatically, reacting with the algorithms implemented to bypass the restriction.

 The Surfshark client is very easy to download, install, and use.
-All features are explained so even users without advanced VPN knowledge can customize their setup.
-And if there are any questions at all, there’s always a 24/7 live chat customer support that cannot get higher praise for its helpfulness and reaction time.
+All features are explained in a way that even users without advanced VPN knowledge can customize their setup.
+And if there are any questions, a fast and helpful 24/7 live chat support is ready at your service.